 Gouda Cheese and a bicycle – typical sight in the Netherlands (CC0) via Pixabay

 The Dutch love their bicycles and literally all the destinations in this lovely country are bicycle friendly.
 However, exploring the entire Netherlands on a bicycle may be a little too extreme for many, so our first tip for you is to use a rental car.

 Depending on how you plan, you can pick up your car at the start of your journey in Amsterdam and drive your way around the country.

 We’ve created a one-week itinerary for you to explore the Netherlands on your own by car.
 Depending on your pace of traveling, you can make this journey in 5 days or 7 days or even 14 days.

 When San and I travel, we usually travel slow and spend a long time in each destination to get a feel of it.
 However, if you’re short on time, you don’t have to stay overnight.

 Here’s the itinerary for one week Netherlands road trip

 Amsterdam Looks Stunning at Night

 Spend a day in Amsterdam and be sure to read our travel tips, which will help you save money here.
-Go visit a few of the art museums in Amsterdam.
+Go for a canal cruise, admire the narrow buildings or see some interesting art.
 Do keep in mind that parking charges in Amsterdam are very expensive, so it makes sense to rent a car after you’ve already spent a day here.
 Be sure to check out our amazing itinerary for Amsterdam for ideas.